-Take exercise and being more active for example.
-What if we just don’t like training or can’t find enough time for daily workouts or long training routines?
-Or maybe it is just too hard for us to start training or to gather the strength and willpower to face all those buffed bodies at the gym?.
+Consider the aspect of being more active, for instance.
+What if we do not enjoy training or cannot find enough time for daily workouts or lengthy exercise routines?
+Perhaps it is too daunting to start or muster the strength and determination to confront the chiseled bodies at the gym.

-Well, the good news is that maybe structured exercise is not strictly necessary to reach our weight and health goals.
-Let's take a look into what is really necessary to ensure fat loss and if it is possible to do it without regular exercise or going to the gym.
+The good news is that structured exercise may not be an absolute prerequisite to achieve our weight and health objectives.
+Let's explore what is truly essential for ensuring fat loss and if it is feasible to do so without regular exercise or going to the gym.

 We are talking here about the daily balance of energy between the one that comes in in the form of food and the energy that goes out, that we expend with movement or just by being alive every day.
-This relationship that works according to general physical laws of thermodynamics is what will ultimately determine if we lose weight, maintain our weight, or gain weight.
+This relationship that works according to general physical laws of thermodynamics is what will ultimately determine if we lose weight without exercise, maintain our weight, or gain weight.

-We can help our bodies then achieve our desired weight loss by manipulating either side of the equation, be it eating in a controlled manner to reduce caloric intake or incrementing our calorie expenditure by exercising or moving more all in favor of achieving a negative caloric balance that will promote weight and fat loss.
+We can help our bodies then achieve our desired weight loss by manipulating either side of the equation, be it eating in a controlled manner to reduce caloric intake or incrementing our calorie expenditure by losing weight without gym or moving more all in favor of achieving a negative caloric balance that will promote weight and fat loss.

-However our bodies are extremely capable of self-regulating and preserving the systems that will keep them alive, so at some point moving more and more will not lead to increased energy expenditure and will not be sustainable, the same thing goes for eating less and less.
+However, our bodies are extremely capable of self-regulating and preserving the systems that will keep them alive, so at some point losing weight without exercise and more will not lead to increased energy expenditure and will not be sustainable, the same thing goes for eating less and less.
 Both mechanisms will be self-regulated and limited by manipulating our hormones, energy levels, fat storage, and other mechanisms.

-So in the end a balanced and progressive approach is what will lead to healthy and sustainable results.
+So in the end, a balanced and progressive approach is what will lead to healthy and sustainable results.
 And given that nutrition is improved we can always find ways to increase energy expenditure through movement that is adjusted to our capacities, time demands, and preferences.
-Exercise is a great way to achieve this, but it is definitely not the only way.
+Losing weight without a gym is a great way to achieve this, but it is definitely not the only way.

 CREATING A NEGATIVE BALANCE IN CALORIES

-As mentioned before creating a negative caloric balance that promotes fat loss can be done by manipulating a bunch of factors on the input or output of energy.
+As mentioned before, creating a negative caloric balance that promotes fat loss can be achieved by manipulating a bunch of factors on the input or output of energy.
 For example:

-Boost non-exercise physical activity: also called Non-exercise activity thermogenesis, or NEAT. can be your secret tool to fat loss, since it can burn an extra 200-300 kcal and on works or labors that are quite physical can add go as high as 2000 kcal.
+- Boost non-exercise physical activity: also called Non-exercise activity thermogenesis, or NEAT, can be your secret tool to losing weight without exercise, since it can burn an extra 200-300 kcal and on works or labors that are quite physical can go as high as 2000 kcal.

-We’ll look now into those that can help you lose weight and improve your health without the need for regular exercise.
+We'll look now into those that can help you lose weight and improve your health without the need for losing weight without gym.

-Including more protein in your diet can help with fat loss for a few reasons:
+Including more protein in your diet can help with losing weight without exercise for a few reasons:

-Protein helps maintain muscle mass while trying to lose weight.
+- Protein helps maintain muscle mass while trying to lose weight without exercise.
 The increased intake of protein will help your body hold on to the muscle tissue when on a caloric negative balance.
-And as mentioned above having more muscle mass helps burn more fat as well.
+And as mentioned above, having more muscle mass helps burn more fat as well.

 Cut Out Liquid Calories

 A common pitfall for many is not knowing how to manage daily calorie intake to losing weight without exercise and losing weight without gym, without even noticing.

 The most common beverages like soda, alcohol, coffee, fruit juice, rehydrating drinks, etc are all loaded with sugar and other high caloric compounds, as much as 25-30 grams per glass (7 spoons of sugar) which without us noticing can really add up our daily calories and lead to fat gain, against all of our efforts.
 And you would be surprised to know that a lot of the commercial beverages have a deviation of sugar content from that announced on the label of up to 30%